 Some studies show mild benefits in early TBI treatments, but most do not display any positive effects.
 However, there is also no evidence that magnesium is harmful, as long as you are not taking certain medications.

-We hope this article on magnesium for brain injury helps you find more treatments to boost your recovery.
+We hope this article helped you understand the role of magnesium in brain injury recovery.
 Good luck!